Note:

 races in the Far West.
 Some of our racers do compete with the juniors in their events,

-but those people know who they - most of us masters don't want or need the general USSA
+but those people know who they - most of us masters don't want or need the general U.S. Ski & Snowboard

 competition license.